 The train station can compete with any shopping centre, with a range of mostly subterranean shops, restaurants, a gym, a medical centre etc. They are all open from 09:00 - 21:00 on weekdays and 09:00 - 20:00 on weekends (some shops have longer opening hours).
 On Sundays shops in railway stations and petrol stations are the only ones allowed to be open.

 Arriving by carThe Swiss highways A1, A2, A3 and A4 lead from all directions to Zurich and if you follow the signs to Zurich City the city centre is quite easy to reach.
 But parking in the centre is scarce and very expensive.
 Car parks and hotels charge up to 40Sfr for 24hours and you can hardly find parking spaces where you can leave your car for more than 90 minutes.
 Nevertheless we recommend you stow away your car in a car park and use the excellent public transport system.
 For overnight parking you can try to find a slot in the so-called blue zone in residential areas - parking there is free from 19:00 - 08:00, but you need to indicate your arrival on your parking disk.

 Driving in Switzerland is generally easy, as roads are in good condition, sign posting is excellent and drivers usually not aggressive.
-If you‘re using the motorways you will have to buy a vignette for 40Sfr (available in petrol stations and post offices) to stick on your windscreen.
+If you‘re using the motorways you will have to buy a vignette for 40Sfr (available in petrol stations and post offices, valid one calendar year) to stick on your windscreen.
 When driving in Zurich remember that trams always have right of way, as well as pedestrians on all zebra-crossings without traffic lights.
 Headlights must be turned on all the time.